michaelScopic/michaelScopic/README.md

 ### I'm a Unix enthusiast, computer and hardware nerd, and Minecraft veteran.
  I am learning about DevOps, Unix, and computer hardware.

- As a Linux user, I have no friends and therefore mask the pain by entering commands in a terminal or rice my desktop until I have a panic attack.
+ As a Linux user, I have no friends and therefore mask the pain by entering commands in a terminal or ricing my desktop until I have a panic attack.
+Pretty fun ngl.

  I'm really good with computers and terrible at everything else.